byu-cpe/ecen330/_pages/c_part2.md

 - What are **variables**?
 - What is a variable's *type* and *size*?
 - What does it mean that C is **typed**?
+- Does an assignment statement return a value?
+- How do you use hex literals in C?